AbePralle/Archive-Plasmacore-2017/README.md

 ###v0.7.0 - December 23, 2016
 - [Layer] Added a "Layer" system to `View`.
 Views now have a list of layers; each layer is automatically hooked into the event chain when it is added to a view with `View.add(Layer)`.
 Most events such as `on_update` and `on_draw` are sent to layers in a first-added order; pointer and key events are dispatched in reverse order.
 - [GameGUI] Added base classes for the "GameGUI" user interface system.
 A `GameGUI` class is a Layer that various GGComponents can be added to.
+- [DefaultFont] Added new built-in font called `DefaultFont`.
+The font is a 34 pixel high Arial.
 - [XY] Added `XY.or_larger(XY)` and `XY.or_smaller(XY)` the return the largest/smallest `x` and largest/smallest `y` between the context value and the parameter value.
 - [Box] Added `Box.relative_to(Anchor)->Box`.
 - [Messaging] Changed `Application` message names to `Application.on_launch`, `Application.on_start`, `Application.on_stop`, and `Application.on_save`.
 Renamed message `Display.render` to `Display.on_render`.